 1/St Joseph’s Church celebrates the Sacrament of Marriage according to Church & French State requirements

-2/Couples who prepare at Saint Joseph's Church will build their marriage file within the parish.
+2/Couples who prepare at Saint Joseph's Church may build their marriage file within the parish.

 3/For couples coming from another diocese than Paris, who wish to marry at Saint Joseph's:

-files have to be started in their own parish with their Pastor following guidelines below
+files have to be started in your own parish with your Pastor following guidelines below

 Please Note: St Joseph's Church Priests cannot accept invitations to celebrate a wedding in other churches in Paris or elsewhere in France.

 To find an English-speaking priest to celebrate a marriage, other than at St Joseph’s Church, it is best to search online for the Bishop’s Office of the Diocese where the wedding is to take place.
 An enquiry can then be made if a priest who can celebrate the wedding in English is available.
 This is the most direct and quickest way to continue with planning the wedding.

 a) Certificate of Baptism "for Marriage" (for Catholics this must be a recent copy); if your intended spouse is not baptised, a dispensation from you own bishop will be needed.
 A spouse who is baptised in another Christian Denomination will also require a dispensation.
 (The priest who prepares the papers will make the request on your behalf)